fghibellini/fp-antipatterns/patterns/maybe-encoded-states.md

 ### Motivation

-As the code grows fewer and fewer people will be able to keep track of which values are populated in specific sections of the code.
+1. As the code grows fewer and fewer people will be able to keep track of which values are populated in specific sections of the code.
+2. The incorrect encoding allows for a lot of invalid states (incorrect combinations of `Maybe`/`Just _` values)

 ### Common occurences: